-This WQMP has been prepared in accordance with PKGT EIS and associated Infrastructure Approval (SSI 9471) and EPL No. 21529.
-It describes how the management measures and commitments in the PKGT EIS, Infrastructure Approval (SSI 9471) and EPL No. 21529 relating to water quality are to be implemented by the Principal Contractor during Stage 2A construction of the Project.
-Specifically, this plan includes requirements to:
+This WQMP has been prepared in accordance with the PKGT EIS and associated Infrastructure Approval (SSI 9471) and EPL No. 21529.
+It describes how the management measures and commitments in the PKGT EIS, Infrastructure Approval (SSI 9471) and EPL No. 21529, relating to water quality are to be implemented by the Principal Contractor's during Stage 2A and Stage 2B construction of the Project.
+Specifically, this plan addresses the following requirements:

-- Ensure no waters are polluted as a result of the Stage 2A works. - Ensure compliance with water quality related requirements of EPL No 21529 issued for the construction phase of the Project. - In the event of an incident (e.g., a spill), implement the Emergency Spill Plan.
+- Ensure no waters are polluted as a result of the Stage 2A and Stage 2B works. - Ensure compliance with water quality related requirements of EPL No 21529 issued for the construction phase of the Project. - In the event of an incident (e.g., a spill), implement the Emergency Spill Plan.